Salim Ahamed

-Salem Ahamed (born 6 July 1971) is an Indian film director, screen writer and producer.
+Salim Ahamed (born 6 July 1971) is an Indian film director, screen writer and producer.
 After working for a long time as a travel consultant, he joined as a creative director and script writer in a television channel.
 His directorial debut, Adaminte Makan Abu (2011), fetched him numerous accolades and was screened at various international film festivals.
 It was also chosen as India's official entry to be considered for nomination in the Best Foreign Film category for the 84th Academy Awards.
 Then he made two movies Kunjananthante Kada (2013) and Pathemari (2015) with Mammootty as the lead.
 The latter won the Best Feature Film In Malayalam award at the 63rd National Film Awards.
 Salim's latest film is And the Oscar Goes To...(2019), which tells about his own experiences with the production and marketing of his first film.

 Biography

 Early life and family

 Salim Ahamed was born on 6 July 1971 in Mattannur, Kerala, as the son of Ahamed Kutty and Asya Umma.
 He graduated in Commerce from Mattannur Pazhassiraja NSS College, and obtained a professional diploma in Travel and Tourism.
 Upon graduating from college, Salim dreamed of joining the film industry but found it hard to break into and ended up a travel consultant.
 For his passion, he joined the School of Drama in Thrissur, Kerala.
 He worked as a Creative Director and Script Writer with Surya TV and then worked in films such as Saphalyam as an Assistant Director.
 His notable works as a television director include Rasikaraja No.1, a comedy programme telecast in Surya TV.

 Salim is married to Mafeedha.
 They have three sons, Allen Zahar Ahamed, Amal Zahar Ahamed And Adam Zahar Ahamed.
-Salim Ahmed is now settled at Palottupalli, Mattanur.
+Salim Ahamed is now settled at Palottupalli, Mattanur.